North Dakota Blue Book

 - North Dakota almanac facts, comprised of information on state origin, state symbols, statues, monuments, State Capitol, vital statistics, awards and tourism.

-- The relationship between the federal and state government, including military information and a chronology of North Dakota’s federal elected officials.
+- The relationship between the federal and state government, including a chronology of North Dakota’s federal elected officials.

-- Judicial branch of government, including information on the court system, courthouses and judicial officers.
+- Judicial branch of government, including information on the court system and judicial officers.

-- Executive branch of government, containing a chronology of elected officials, duties of elected officials and a guide to licensing, certification, registration and permits.
+- Executive branch of government, containing a chronology of elected officials and duties of elected officials.

 - Legislative branch of government, including qualifications and terms of office, the legislative process and bills introduced and passed by the legislature.

-- The relationship between Native American tribes and the state, including tribe events and information on the various tribes in North Dakota.
+- The relationship between Native American tribes and the state, including information on the various tribes in North Dakota.

 - Information on elections in the state, including initiating and referring laws and election reports and calendars.

-- Education in the state, including school data and a listing of institutions and colleges.
+- Education in the state, including K-12 school data and a listing of universities and colleges.

 - Agricultural information, including top exporting crops and crop producing counties.